 - Taxes: Conduct an audit of the tax returns for the past three to five years.
 Identify any IRS problems with any tax returns that are under IRS audit.
 Discover any unpaid tax liabilities.
 Estimate any penalties and interest due, if applicable.
 Determine the value of any net operating loss carry-forward, unused deductions, and tax credits.

 - Legal: Check to see if the registration of the company is current, the business license is up-to-date, and the company is in good standing.
 Investigate any ongoing legal matters and lawsuits.
 Evaluate the potential risks of lawsuits in the future.
 Check for proper legal documentation of the company’s records such as the minutes of the company’s board meetings for the past three years.

 - Strategic Fit: This is one area that is potentially the most important.
-For an M&A deal, this requires careful consideration of the culture of the company that will be acquired, especially if the operations are going to be combined.
+An M&A deal requires careful consideration of the culture of the company that will be acquired, especially if the operations are going to be combined.
 The same goes for investing in a particular asset.
 The numbers may look good on paper; however, if the investment is not a good fit for the investors, the real-life results may not be beneficial.

 That’s the first step.
 But due diligence doesn’t stop there.